 Virginia is consistently ranked as a top location for business, and boasts a stable pro-business climate.
 Virginia’s strategic location in the Mid-Atlantic, low costs of operations, and robust infrastructure are among the reasons the Commonwealth is one of the world’s leading data center locations.

-- Electricity rates are below the U.S. average at 6.26 cents per kilowatt hour vs. 6.88 cents nationally with lower rates available depending on provider.
+- In 2019 electricity rates are below the U.S. average at 6.24 cents per kilowatt hour vs. 7.01 cents nationally with lower rates available depending on provider.

 - The corporate income tax rate of 6%, not increased since 1972, demonstrates the Commonwealth’s stability for business.

-- Local business property tax rates on computer and related equipment for data centers have been reduced by a number of localities, including the City of Chesapeake, Henrico County, and the City of Virginia Beach.
+- Local business property tax rates on computer and related equipment for data centers have been reduced by a number of localities.

 Virginia also offers an exemption from retail sales and use tax for qualifying computer equipment purchased by data centers that meet statutory investment and employment requirements.
 Virginia was the first state to allow the tenants of colocation data centers to receive the benefit of the sales tax exemption.

 Facebook Friends the Commonwealth of Virginia